JanSchwegler/di-CO_128/README.md

 - Small sound effect
 - Touch indicator, to show how much energy is currently in the system

+For the final exhibition, we only included the visual effect.

 #### 4.3.4.1.
 Visual Effect
 The visual effect is split into three parts: the trigger, the effect player, and the effect itself.
 The trigger uses a variable with a measured delay of 0.3 seconds and a threshold of 2000.
 It compares the current value with the value 0.3 seconds ago; if there is a change of more than 2000, a trigger signal is sent to the effect player.
 This consists of a timer, a duration, and logic to prevent the player from triggering again while it is running.
 While running, it outputs a fraction between 0 and 1.
 The effect contains three circles that grow larger, using the fraction as the radius with an offset of 0.2 so they follow each other.
 The circles are then used for a displacement effect.